keithledgerwood/WICLab-guide/00-overview.md

 Discover the future with our session on bolstering security through a passwordless experience.

 Navigate the intricate pathways of application access, from requests to approvals to access certifications.
-Gain expertise in overseeing employee transitions with ease as they move within and out of the organization.

-You will wrap up your learning journey with a comprehensive understanding of the essentials in audits and reporting, ensuring both insights and oversight.
+You will wrap up your learning journey by overseeing employee transitions and the impact to their access as they move within and out of the organization.